Captain Sternn

 Captain Lincoln F. Sternn is a comic book character created by Bernie Wrightson.

+The character appeared in the animated film Heavy Metal voiced by Eugene Levy.

 Personality and appearance

 Captain Sternn is considered "part Han Solo, part James Garner from The Great Escape".
 The character, as written by Wrightson, is an amoral space captain whose adventures are set in the future.
 Sternn is sometimes considered a criminal with charges ranging from rape to piracy.

 He is associated with supporting characters Hanover Fiste and Justine Tyme.

 He is drawn as a caricature of Superman, although his clothing is different; he wears a pseudo-military uniform.
 He is always accompanied by a small, levitating one-eyed robot, named Beezer, that is his most faithful companion.

 Creation

 First conceptualized in the late 1970s, Captain Sternn was developed by artist Bernie Wrightson during his time at The Studio.
 The character's first published adventure was developed for Tyrannosaurus Press in 1977, and it was eventually published in 1980 in Heavy Metal magazine.